 It’s time to understand what sets them apart and the traits a company should look for – before elevating them to a role in leadership.
 A good way to begin is to have them assume a bit of responsibility and track how they deal with it.
 Leave them to it and see how they perform.
-A good leader’s role is to work with his people to produce results.
+A good leadership role is to work with his people to produce results.
 So, after this trial period, the answer should be obvious.

 This can be viewed in several different ways.
 Sometimes a leader feels that a good job cannot be done correctly by anyone but himself.
 So, he proceeds to do everyone’s’ job, and his performance will undoubtedly fail.
 Or, he sits back and oversees the employees by watching everything they do.
 It causes them to stress out, and they can’t do their jobs properly which results in the same thing – lack of performance.
 Remember, it can be a big risk choosing a leader that doesn’t already have a good performance record.

 A gifted leader can usually find a way for the employees and the company to benefit in particular situations.
-However, a bad leader can’t seem to find the right way to either let go and give in or to stand his ground.
+However, an inept leader can’t seem to find the right way to either let go and give in or to stand his ground.
 They quickly make a compromise that benefits no one because they don’t have the rectitude or the character to make the correct decision.
 They also compromise by allowing inappropriate behavior from the employees which can affect the decision-making process.
 By rationalizing these actions, the leader will never succeed, and neither the company or the employees benefit.

 A leader that doesn’t have a vision will not be a leader for long.
 If he can’t motivate those under him, stimulate the employees’ performance, and establish values that will be sustained, his new role should be cut short.
 The leader fails because he either has no vision at all or it’s impaired, and he will fail.
-And, because these bad leaders just don’t get it, it creates a problem in communication.
-A bad leader can’t communicate effectively with the employees or the bosses, and this can’t be tolerated by any company.
+And, because these leaders just don’t get it, it creates a problem in communication.
+A inept leader can’t communicate effectively with the employees or the bosses, and this can’t be tolerated by any company.

 There are several things that should be considered before making the final decision.
 Who the leader will be, the above traits should help in the decision making.
 There are other traits to consider, as shown in the next paragraph.
 The idea is to look at the person very carefully before making this critical choice.